This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Stay in Nafplio: It’s only 45 minutes from here and is a stunning Venetian coastal town with many things to do.
 It was my favorite place on the Peloponnese.
 I loved my pension in the Old City.
 At €65 a night, it was a great deal especially for its location, and patio with views.

 I have many more posts and tips coming for travel in the Peloponnese.
-Here is my Peloponnese itinerary.
-Join our free email community so you don’t miss them!
+Here is my Peloponnese itinerary, best things to do in Nafplio guide, a guide to visiting Palamidi Castle. stunning beaches not to miss in Nafplio, and my list of best things to do in Athens along with a 48 hour itinerary guide.
+Join our free email community so you don’t miss the others!

 Other Nearby Attractions